 Rescue of Joshua Glover Historical Marker – Milwaukee

 Joshua Glover, a freedom seeker from St. Louis, Missouri, escaped from his owner Benammi S. Garland in the spring of 1852.
 He made his way to Racine, where he worked at a sawmill for almost two years.
-On March 10, 1854, his owner, accompanied by a federal marshal and others, broke into his cabin, struck him on the head, manacled him and took him to a jail in Milwaukee.
-When word reached the citizens of Racine, the courthouse bell was rung, and the largest group ever to gather in the city assembled at Haymarket Square (now Monument Square, and an NTF site).
+On March 10, 1854, Garland found out about his whereabouts and, accompanied by a federal marshal and others, broke into his cabin, struck him on the head, shackled him and took him to a jail in Milwaukee in order to reclaim him according to the Fugitive Slave ActWhen word reached the citizens of Racine, the courthouse bell was rung, and the largest group ever to gather in the city assembled at Haymarket Square (now Monument Square, and a Network to Freedom site).